xsuite/xsuite/docs/exciter.rst

 Exciter beam element
 =========================================

-The beam element `xtrack.Exciter` provides a model for a transverse exciter as a time-dependent thin multipole.
+The beam element :class:`xtrack.Exciter` provides a model for a transverse exciter as a time-dependent thin multipole.

 By providing an array of samples, and the sampling frequency, the element can provide an arbitrary excitation waveform.